kdshea/Recipe-App/README.md

-# SEI Project Two, Recipe App: React App Using an API
+# Recipe App: React App Using a Third-Party API

 # Table of contents
 * [Project Overview](#project-overview)